RyanEwen/octoeverywhere_bambu_docker/README.md

     Note: The name will be used as the Docker image name as well as the Docker-Compose service name.

     You will be asked for your printer's Access Code, Serial, and IP address.
-Avoid spaces in the name - you can set a pretty name later on the Octoeverywhere dashboard.
+Avoid spaces in the name - you can set a pretty name later on the OctoEverywhere dashboard.

 1. Repeat the previous step for each of your other printers.